 - Pressure Relief Valve

-Click on the link to Learn about each of valve in more detail.
+Click on the link to learn about each valve in more detail.

-Gate valve is the most common type of valve in any process plant.
+A gate valve is the most common type of valve in any process plant.
 It is a linear motion valve used to start or stop fluid flow.
-In service, these valves are either in fully open or fully closed position.
-Gate valves are used in almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, and all most any services.
-Gate valve provides good shutoff.
+In service, these valves are either fully open or fully closed.
+Gate valves are used in almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, and almost any services.
+The gate valve provides a good shutoff.

-Globe valve is used to stop, start, and regulate the fluid flow.
-Globe Valves are used in the systems where flow control is required and leak tightness is also necessary.
-Globe valve provides better shut off as compared to gate valve and it is costlier than gate valve.
+A Globe valve is used to stop, start, and regulate the fluid flow.
+Globe Valves are used in systems where flow control is required, and leak tightness is also necessary.
+A Globe valve provides better shut-off than the gate valve and is costlier than a gate valve.